Erica Terpstra: Swimming

 During the early 1960s Terpstra was a well-known freestyle swimmer in the Netherlands, specializing in the 100 meters.
 She participated in the 1960 Summer Olympics in Rome where she came sixth in the 100m Freestyle, and fourth in the 4x100 Medley Relay.
 Following the Olympics she joined the HZ&PC swim team in The Hague.
 While a member of this team she was again chosen to be an Olympic athlete for the Netherlands and won two medals at the 1964 Summer Olympics in Tokyo: the bronze medal in the 4x100 metres Freestyle Relay and the silver in the 4x100 metres Medley Relay (together with Pauline van der Wildt (starting), Toos Beumer (second relay) en Winnie van Weerdenburg (third relay)).
 At her only individual start, on the 100m Freestyle, she finished in fourth position in the final.

 In addition to her Olympic exploits, Terpstra won the 1962 European championships and was champion of the Netherlands several times.

 Interim years

 After her swimming career Terpstra became a teacher, teaching Dutch to Chinese immigrants.

-Following that she became a sports journalist.
+She later became a sports journalist.